breadboards-io/documentation/style_editor/overview_of_style_editor.md

 ### Appearance
 With the appearance menu, you can tweak a wide variety of visual attributes of the selected UI elements including:

-- Opacity: Transparency of an element
+- **Opacity**: Transparency of an element
-- Corner radius: Makes all or each corner round
+- **Corner radius**: Makes all or each corner round
-- Scroll: Gives scrollability on a selected screen
+- **Scroll**: Gives scrollability on a selected screen
-  - Visible: this is the default option - the screen overflow is NOT clipped
+  - **Visible**: this is the default option - the screen overflow is NOT clipped
-  - Hidden: the overflow is clipped, and the rest of the content is hidden
+  - **Hidden**: the overflow is clipped, and the rest of the content is hidden
-  - Scroll: scrollbars are added and users must scroll to see all content
+  - **Scroll**: scrollbars are added and users must scroll to see all content
-  - Auto: similar to scroll, but adds scrollbars only when necessary
+  - **Auto**: similar to scroll, but adds scrollbars only when necessary
-- Cursor: Change the shape of the cursor when hovering a mouse over a selected element.
+- **Cursor**: Change the shape of the cursor when hovering a mouse over a selected element.
-- Fill: Change the fill color of a selected element
+- **Fill**: Change the fill color of a selected element
-- Stroke: Change the attributes of borders of a selected element
+- **Stroke**: Change the attributes of borders of a selected element